yagnesh97/facebook-graph-api-automation/README.md

 ### Installing
 Install Node.js on your machine.

 Create a folder **facebook_demo**.

-Open your terminal and change your directory to facebook_demo.
+Open your terminal and change your directory to **facebook_demo**.

 Create NPM Package and fill up your package details by running:
 ```
 npm init
 ```

-Install Node Modules by ruuning:
+Install Node Modules by runing:
 ```
 npm install aws-sdk --save
 npm install request-promise --save